Cornelia B. Wilbur

 Cornelia Burwell Wilbur (August 26, 1908 – April 9, 1992) was an American psychiatrist.
-She is best known for a book, written by Flora Rheta Schreiber, and two television films titled Sybil, about the psychiatric treatment she rendered to a woman she diagnosed with multiple personalities.
+Her psychiatric treatment of a woman she diagnosed with multiple personalities was the basis for a book, written by Flora Rheta Schreiber, and two television films titled Sybil.

 Biography

 Early life and education

 Cornelia "Connie" Wilbur was born in Cleveland, Ohio, on August 26, 1908.
 While she was an infant, her family moved to a ranch in Montana.
 The family returned to Cleveland in 1918.
 She was educated in the public schools in Montana and Cleveland.

 She attended William Smith College in Geneva, New York, before enrolling at the University of Michigan in Ann Arbor, Michigan.
 She received her bachelor's degree and master's degree from the University of Michigan.
 She then enrolled at the University of Michigan Medical School.
 While in medical school, she became the first female extern at Kalamazoo State Hospital, where she also successfully treated an agoraphobic girl diagnosed with hysteria.
 Wilbur graduated with an M.D. in 1939.
 She was one of eight women in her graduating class.